rubenandre/Reach-Product/README.md

 # Reach Product

-Após clone do projeto executar `npm install` ou `npm i`
+After clone, execute `npm install` or `npm i`

+## Project Description

+Personal manager of products savings.

-## Descrição do projeto
+## Dependecies

-Gestor pessoal de poupanças para produtos que queremos comprar, sendo um execelente recurso, para gerirmos quanto já poupámos/temos para a obtenção do produto.
+- Json Server
+`npm install -g json-server`

 ## Servidores de desenvolvimento

-Para iniciar o servidor ng: `ng serve`
+To start ng server: `ng serve`

-Para iniciar servidor json: `json-server --watch products.json` Caso não tenha instalado o json-server: `npm install -g json-server`

-## Como Utilizar

-- Clonar o projeto
+To start json server: `json-server --watch products.json`

+## How to use

+- Clone this project
-- Iniciar os servidores angular e json
+- Start angular server and json server
-- Adicionar os artigos que deseja guardar dinheiro para comprar
-- Acumular o dinheiro
+- Add products to start saving
+- Saving money for this products and add this info in the application

-## Ferramentas utilizas
+## Used Tools

 - Angular 4
 - Json Server
 - Bulma Css
-- Fonte Dosis para o título
+- Dosis font for the title

-## Funcionalidades conhecidas
+## Available Fnctionalities

-Cores da progress bar dependendo do já acumulado:

-- Verde: Meta 100% concluída
+The color of progress bar change with the total saving

+- Green: Finished
-- Amarela: Meta >40% e <100%
+- Yellow: >40% and <100%
-- Vermelha: Meta menor a 40%
+- Red: <= 40%

+## JSON File
+`products.json` stored in the project base folder

-## Ficheiro Json
+## Project Screenshoots
-`products.json` presente na pasta do projeto

-## Imagens do Projeto
 ![print1](https://i.imgur.com/RwCFjVM.png)
 ![print2](https://i.imgur.com/OnPJYmw.png)